ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ### ID Token Key Management Encryption Algorithm

-Algorithms which do not require a private key:
+Algorithms that do not require a private key:

 - No encryption